🌙

 Interestingly, he wrote in the comments:

-"I suspect this is all obscure enough that (a) it may require most people to sit down and work it out for themselves carefully before it can be well understood, and (b) it would greatly benefit from a demonstration, an experimental market (with e.g. a trusted third party substituted for the complex security that would be needed for a real system).
+"[Bit gold] would greatly benefit from a demonstration, an experimental market (with e.g. a trusted third party substituted for the complex security that would be needed for a real system).
 Anybody want to help me code one up?"

-The above revelation is outweighed by a far more significant comment that Szabo made in the same comment section (discussed next), which casts significant doubt as to whether Bit gold was truly the design Szabo was pushing.
+6 months later, the Bitcoin whitepaper was released, raising intriguing questions about whether Szabo received any private messages.
+The above revelation is outweighed by a far more intriguing comment that Szabo made in the same comment section (discussed next).

 Bit gold vs Bitcoin comparison